-Not sure if you saw my post yesterday or not, but it was Ozzy and Brandi’s Birthday postin’.
-Seein’ as to how it was a special day, we were a wantin’ some homemade dog treats awfully bad!
-I told ya I was gonna get em to help me work on my Lady!
-She’s a softy when it comes to them pups!
+Not sure if you saw my post yesterday or not, but it was Ozzy and Brandi's Birthday posting.
+Seeing as how it was a special day, we wanted some homemade dog treats awfully badly!
+I told you I was gonna get them to help me work on my Lady!
+She's a softy when it comes to the pups!
 Well, we wrangled her into it!
-She made us this Oatmeal, Peanut Butter and Banana Dog Treats recipe.
+She made us this Oatmeal, Peanut Butter, and Banana Dog Treats recipe.

 This tasty recipe is one of our favorites WOOF!!!

-Lemme fetch my Lady to tell y’all how to make em so your humans can make ya some too!
+Lemme fetch my Lady to tell y'all how to make these oatmeal cookies for dogs so your humans can make you some too!

-Here’s my Lady to tell ya how to make this woofalicious recipe!
+Here's my Lady to tell you how to make this woofalicious recipe!

 The pups sure do love these yummy dog treats!